 On January 21, 2022, the Subordinate Facility was fully drawn for \$47.2 million (Cdn\$60.0 million).
 Upon issuance, we paid an upfront fee to the lenders of \$0.6 million and incurred other debt issuance costs of \$0.9 million.
 The debt issuance costs are being amortized using the interest method over the term of the Subordinate Facility and reported in interest expense.
-We also recorded interest expense based on an effective interest rate on the Subordinate Facility of 7.7%.
-The effective interest rate is based on the minimum contractual interest rates and is subject to changes in the interest rates applicable as described above.
+We initially recorded interest expense based on an effective interest rate on the Subordinate Facility of 7.7%.
+The effective interest rate was based on the minimum contractual interest rates and is subject to changes in the interest rates applicable as described above.
+Due to increases in the interest rates applicable to the Subordinate Facility, the effective interest rate at September 30, 2022 is 8.9%.